The Null Hypothesis

 But all of that erases the real point:

-And that no-reason-ness is not a glitch.
+Because that meaningless-ness is not a glitch.

 It is the system.